Frugality/5mintokill-maps/README.md

 The map layers are each used for a specific purpose - each layer defines when its tiles draw, as well as controlling whether a layer can have collision.
 There are two properties 'collision' (boolean) and 'drawgroup' (terrain | structures | furniture | props | overhead) authored on the layer inside of Tiled.
 The drawgroup will also dictate whether they're visible in fog-of-war.

 ### Doors
-Place doors using the door proxy in the "Loot" Tileset.
+Place doors using the door proxy in the `Loot` Tileset.
 Door placement needs to be precise, otherwise you'll be able to see through the edges.
 Zooming in and using the arrow keys to move the doors can make alignment easier.
+Doors need to have `type` set to `loot`, as they're spawned by the loot system.

 ### Loot
 Describes loot spawn locations.
 Each object references a loot table, which randomizes the loot spawned at the given location.
+Objects need to have a `type` value which is set to `loot`.

 ### Markup
 Used for defining spawn regions.
 Create any number of spawn rectangles.